 If you have ever worked as Windows Administrator in multi-domain environment, you would know the pain of switching to different domain controllers for resetting user’s passwords.
-Normal tactic which Admins employ is taking RDP of domain controller of respective domain and use Active Directory Users and Computers console to reset passwords of users in that domain.
+Normally, IT admins take RDP of respective domain controller to reset passwords of users in that domain.
 However, this process takes time and becomes hectic if you have to reset passwords of multiple users from multiple domains.

 However, you can manage multiple domains in Active Directory Administrative Center.
 But that requires you to setup trusts between domains.
 Detailed information can be found here.
 This problem can be solved by using PowerShell script.
-In this tutorial, we are going to share with you a powershell script which allows you to reset/change passwords of users from multiple domains.
+In this tutorial, we are going to share with you a PowerShell script that allows you to reset or change passwords of users from multiple domains from single place.

 Features & Requirements of Script

 Best part of this script is that your system doesn’t need to be joined into any of the domains.
 But all required domains must be reachable from your computer.
 This scripts has some features as well as some limitations.
 Here is brief overview:

 - Reset passwords of users in multiple domains.

 - User Account validation check.